Approximation Algorithms for the Connected Sensor Cover Problem: Introduction

 In many applications, we would like to monitor a region or a collection of targets of interests by deploying a set of wireless sensor nodes.
 A key challenge in such applications is the limited energy supply for each sensor node.
 Hence, designing efficient algorithms for minimizing energy consumption and maximizing the lifetime of the network is an important problem in wireless sensor networks and many variations have been studied extensively.
 We refer interested readers to the book by Du and Wan~\cite{du2012connected} for many algorithmic problems in this domain.

 In this paper, we consider two important sensor coverage problems.
-Now, we introduce some notations and formally define our problems.
+Now, we introduce some notations and formally define our problem.
 We are given a set $\calS$ of $n$ sensors in $\R^d$.
 All sensors in $\calS$ have the same communication range $\Rc$ and the same sensing range $\Rs$.
 In other words, two sensors $s$ and $s'$ can communicate with each other if $\dist(s,s')\leq \Rc$, and a target point $p$ can be covered by sensor $s$ if $\dist(p,s)\leq \Rs$.
 We use $D(s,R)$ to denote the disk with radius $R$ centered at point $s$.
 Let $\Dc(s)=D(s,\Rc)$ and $\Ds(s)=D(s,\Rs)$.

-\begin{assumption} In this paper, we assume that $\Rs/\Rc$ can be upper bounded by a constant $C=O(1)$ (i.e., $\Rs/\Rc\leq C$).
-Note that this assumption holds for most practical applications.
+\begin{assumption}[Funke et al.~\cite{funke2007improved}] In this paper, we assume that $\Rs/\Rc$ can be upper bounded by a constant $C=O(1)$ (i.e., $\Rs/\Rc\leq C$).
 Without loss of generality, we can assume that $\Rc=1$.
 Hence, $\Rs= O(1)$. \end{assumption}

+Note that this assumption holds for most practical applications, e.g., it generalizes Funke et al.~\cite{funke2007improved} which assumes that $\Rs/\Rc\leq 1/2$.

-The first problem we study is the the {\em minimum Connected sensor covering} (\mincsc) problem.
+The first problem we study is the {\em minimum Connected sensor covering} (\mincsc) problem.
 This problem considers the problem of selecting the minimum number of sensors that form a connected network and detect all the targets.
 It is somewhat similar, but different from, the connected dominating set problem.
 We will discuss the difference shortly.
 The formal problem definition is as follows:

-\begin{definition} \mincsc: Given a set $\calS$ of sensors and a set $\calP$ of target points, find a subset $\calS'\subseteq \calS$ of minimum cardinality such that all points in $\calP$ are covered by the union of sensor areas in $\calS'$ and the communication links between sensors in $\calS'$ form a connected graph. \end{definition}

-In some applications, instead of monitoring a set of discrete target points, we would like to monitor a continuous range $R$, such as a rectangular area.
-Such problems can be easily converted into a \mincsc\ with discrete points, by creating a target point (which we need to cover) in each cell of the arrangement of the sensing disks $\{\Ds(s)\}_{s\in \calS}$ restricted in $R$ (see~\cite{wu2013approximations} for details).
+\begin{definition} \mincsc: Given a set $\calS$ of sensors and a set $\calP$ of target points, find a subset $\calS'\subseteq \calS$ of minimum cardinality such that all points in $\calP$ are covered by the union of sensor areas in $\calS'$ and the communication links between sensors in $\calS'$ form a connected graph. \end{definition} In some applications, instead of monitoring a set of discrete target points, we would like to monitor a continuous range $R$, such as a rectangular area.
+Such problems can be easily converted into a \mincsc\ with discrete points, by creating a target point (which we need to cover) in each cell of the arrangement of the sensing disks $\{\Ds(s)\}_{s\in \calS}$ restricted in $R$.

 The second problem studied in this paper is the {\em Budgeted connected sensor cover} (\bcsc) problem.
 The problem setting is the same as \mincsc, except that we have an upper bound on the number of sensors we can open, and the goal becomes to maximize the number of covered targets.